brampat/security/defense/code_quality/README.md

 ### Maintainability

 Maintainability measures the ease with which code can be changed, bugs can be fixed and extended.
+Maintainability can be divided into these aspects:
+* Modularity
+* Reusability
+* Analysability
+* Adaptability
+* Testability

+To measure these aspects using an objective scoring system, we look at the following properties:
+* Volume: total lines of code
+* Duplication: Percentage of duplicate code
+* Unit size: lines of code per unit
+* Unit complexity: cyclomatic complexity per unit
+* Unit interfacing: number of arguments to call a unit
+* Coupling: non SDK imports per module
+* Component balance: size compared between components

+These aspects can be measured in terms of low or high risk and rated accordingly.
+Depending on how many lines of the code-base fall in each risk-category, we can set thresholds to rate the system as a whole.
+Having some moderate risk therefore doesn't immediately result in a bad score.
+It depends on the severity of the risk and the lines of code as a percentage within each risk category.
+See Cyclomatic complexity -> SIG below for examples.

 #### .NET